FSou1/fsou1.github.io/_posts/2023-05-06-Keywords_highlighter_001.md

 ---
-title: Friday Quiz or Emoji are weird in JavaScript
+title: Keywords Highlighter chrome extension is now available
-tags: JavaScript Emoji Length
+tags: JavaScript React Project Chrome
 ---

 I'm excited to announce that the first version of my new Chrome extension, [Keywords Highlighter](https://chrome.google.com/webstore/detail/keywords-highlighter/lmaonnpepldfnbkbmhkkficpmjdlojnn), is now available for download on the Chrome Web Store!
 You can also find the code on the project's GitHub repository.